- Marks out of 10 for Cover

 The story opens on Friday 4th November (NB the 4th November fell on a Friday in 1966 - the leap year in 1972 meant that it didn't fall on a Friday again until 1977!
 So either a)Stan is having a little joke with us b)Stan wasn't really paying all that much attention or c)The story is maybe set in 1966 (doubtful)....maybe Russ was just so tired from the summer's non-stop shagging that he got it wrong!)
 Anyway - maybe we're taking this all a bit too seriously.
 If you like time-line weirdness - check out the review of Tobin Down Under...

-On Page 8 Russ fantasises about a bird.
+On Page 8 Russ idly fantasises about all the ladies he met in Majorca.
 Not till Page 15 does he cast an eye over a REAL woman...and she's the Air Hostess!

-A barren patch for Russ (he surely needed the break?) - on Page 92 he says it's been ONE WHOLE WEEK since he last got Herc involved in some love action.
+A barren patch for Russ (he surely needed the break?) - on Page 92 he says it's been ONE WHOLE WEEK since he last got Herc involved.
 Not until Page 124 does he get back amongst the girls.
+He certainly makes up for it after that though.

 Russ is on the Scotch and Soda at the start of the book, and tries a Brandy on Page 13 - not until Page 93 does he get a taste of the vodka, whilst at Albert Chutney's party.